ankit5577/aiboostWeb3/README.md

 ## About The Project

-AiBoost next is a extenstion to project https://www.aiboost.in this is a personal project which showcase the Web3 aspect of a website. it has functionalities like - send ether, lottery game, staking the token, buy aiboost token.
+AiBoost next is a extenstion to project https://www.aiboost.in this is a personal project which showcase the Web3 aspect of a website. it has functionalities like - send matic, lottery game, staking the token, buy aiboost token.

 <!-- `Why to use MedicoEye?`
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others